gereonelvers/tree-tapper/README.md

 ```
 git clone https://github.com/gereonelvers/tree-tapper.git
 ```
-Navigate into the project with an editor/IDE of your choice and change the AdMob App- as well as Ad-Unit-ID with your own.
+Navigate into the project with an editor/IDE of your choice and change the AdMob App- as well as Ad-Unit-ID with your own (choose "Rewarded" as ad type).
 You can create an AdMob account [here](https://admob.google.com/).
 Remember to use the provided [placeholder ID](https://developers.google.com/admob/android/test-ads) when not deploying to real users.
 The values can be found in AndroidManifest.xml and GameScreen.dart respectively.
 Both have been marked with TODOs which are automatically highlighted in Android Studio.
 Afterwards, in order to run the project execute:

 ```
 flutter run